akhilkv98/MLP/README.md

 # MLP
- MLP for regression problem using Keras - Boston House price MLP applied on Forest Cover Dataset
- MLP for multi-class classification problem on Wine dataset
+ MLP for regression problem using Keras - Boston House price, MLP applied on Forest Cover Dataset and MLP for multi-class classification problem on Wine dataset